GetProgramming95/fiindo-recruitment-challange/README.md

 ### Summary

 This project provides:

-- A clean and modular ETL architecture
+- Clean, modular ETL architecture
 - Parallel computation with configurable worker pools
 - Strong retry and error-handling mechanisms
-- Snapshot + history database structure using SQLite
+- Snapshot + history schema in SQLite
 - Automatic Alembic migrations
-- Comprehensive unit testing for all core logic
+- Unit-tested calculation and aggregation logic
-- Detailed timestamped logging and helper scripts for DB/log inspection
+- Detailed timestamped logs with analysis helpers
-- An optional Docker environment offering:
-  - fully self-contained execution
+- Support for Fiindo’s hidden speedboost endpoint
-  - reproducible ETL runs
+- Docker setup for fully reproducible runs
-  - automatic environment loading
-  - persistent logs and database files
-  - complete isolation from the host system

-Together, these components form a reliable, maintainable, and production-ready ETL workflow suitable for further scaling or integration.
+Together, these components form a robust, maintainable ETL workflow that can be extended or integrated into larger systems.

 **Ready for review and discussion.**